rosaliehuang/portfolio/README.md

 # 🌟 Rosalie’s Portfolio

 Welcome to my data portfolio!
-Here, I document the projects I’ve worked in the data field.
+Here, I document the projects I’ve worked on in the data field.

 ---